China Europe International Business School

 China Europe International Business School (CEIBS (/siːbz/ SEEBZ) 中欧国际工商学院) is a business school headquartered in Pudong, Shanghai, China.
 CEIBS has campuses in Shanghai, Beijing, Shenzhen, Accra in Ghana, and Zurich in Switzerland.

 Established under an agreement between the Chinese government and the European Commission in Shanghai in November 1994, CEIBS was the first business school in mainland China to offer a full-time MBA in China, an Executive MBA and a wide range of Executive Education programmes (e.g. full time MBA programme in English, part-time Global EMBA (GEMBA) programme in English).
 CEIBS follows the European model of business schools.

-CEIBS was the first business school on the Chinese mainland to be accredited by both EQUIS and AACSB.
-The CEIBS Global EMBA (GEMBA) programme is ranked #1 worldwide by the Financial Times.
-The CEIBS MBA programme has ranked in the top 25 of the Financial Times' annual ranking for over 20 consecutive years (2005-2025), including nine consecutive years as #1 in Asia.
-CEIBS offers MBA, Finance MBA, EMBA, Global EMBA, HEMBA, DBA (Switzerland), and Executive Education programmes.
-The China Europe International Business School (CEIBS) offers top-ranked English-taught programs: Global Executive MBA (GEMBA): Ranked No. 1 worldwide in the Financial Times Executive MBA ranking for 2024.
-Full-Time MBA: Recognized as the No. 1 English-taught MBA program in Asia and ranked #12 globally by the Financial Times in 2025.
+CEIBS was the first business school in Mainland China to be accredited by both EQUIS and AACSB.